home-assistant/operating-system/Documentation/boards/ova.md

 # OVA

-The OVA stay for open virtual appliance.
+OVA stands for Open Virtual Appliance.
 Currently we had remove the ova files and publish a vmdk virtual disk, until we have better OVF template to generate our OVA.
-This vmdk work with (maybe you need convert the disk):
+This VMDK work with (maybe you need convert the disk):
 - HyperV
 - VirtualBox
 - VMware